Covid-19 and the 2021-2022 flu season

-The pneumococcal vaccine isn’t needed every year, so be sure to check with your older adult’s doctor to see if they need one this year.
+The pneumococcal vaccine isn’t needed every year, so be sure to check with your older adult’s doctor to find out if they need one this year.

-Flu activity starts as early as October, so the CDC recommends that everyone should get vaccinated before the end of October – especially adults over age 65.
+With flu and Covid-19 going around this year, the CDC recommends that everyone should get vaccinated in September or before the end of October – especially adults over age 65.

 After getting the shot, it takes about 2 weeks for the protective flu antibodies to develop in the body.

 So, the sooner your older adult and you get the shot, the sooner you’ll both have protection against the flu.

 But experts agree that getting the shot at any time is still much better than not getting it at all.

 What type of vaccine is recommended for seniors?
 The high-dose flu shot

 Seniors need these special high-dose versions of the flu shot because their immune systems don’t produce as strong an immune response after getting the regular-dose vaccine.

 That reduces the regular dose vaccine’s effectiveness and puts them at higher risk for severe illness.